 President Trump thinks Google is rigged against him.
-It's not, but it's not necessarily "fair" either.
+It's probably not, but that doesn't stop the scrutiny.
 Google's portrayal of Trump is a reflection of people's desires - all the people, not a group or an individual.
 While Donald Trump has mastered the art of publicity, it's a genie let out of its a bottle.
-Once escaped it can have unforeseen consequences.
+Once escaped it can have unforeseen consequences like those we are seeing today.

-For example, earlier today President Trump wrote that "Google search results for “Trump News” shows only the viewing/reporting of Fake News Media.
+For example, at one time President Trump wrote that "Google search results for “Trump News” shows only the viewing/reporting of Fake News Media.
 In other words, they have it RIGGED..."

 Are Google results rigged?
-The answer is no. Google simply reflects what it believes people want.
+The answer is probably no. At least from what we can tell they aren't.
+Google simply reflects what it believes people want.
 Google does not discern well between truth or lies (see "knowledge-based trust"), but it does a very good job of returning results the masses want - just not necessarily what an individual wants.

-In his 1987 book “The Art of the Deal”, Donald Trump wrote that “…good publicity is preferable to bad, but from a bottom-line perspective, bad publicity is sometimes better than no publicity at all.
+In his 1987 book “The Art of the Deal”, Tony Schwartz (ghost writer for Donald Trump) wrote that “…good publicity is preferable to bad, but from a bottom-line perspective, bad publicity is sometimes better than no publicity at all.
 Controversy, in short, sells.”
 Well, Trump is getting some pretty bad publicity these days, but Google is only the messenger.

 In this article, I’ll take a closer look at Donald Trump’s approach to marketing and publicity, how it has affected his reputation and the ultimate result of his choices.